 Phone a friend

 Phone your best friend for a natter or someone you haven’t spoken to in ages.
 Don’t feel you are alone today.
 Make time for your other half/ housemates/ friends/ family.

 Top 10 Films to get through Blue Monday

-Nothing beats a good feel-good film to put you in a happier mood.
-Grab your housemate/other half/friend to or just curl up in bed by yourself with a great film of your choice.
+Nothing beats a good, feel-good film to make you happier.
+Grab your housemate/other half/friend, or curl up in bed by yourself with a great film of your choice.